1 9 6 9 – 1 9 7 2 (UK)

 The children’s stop-motion animation The Clangers was first broadcast on 16 November 1969.

-The Clangers planet was covered in metal lids under which they hid from the cold and the numerous objects falling from space – such a common occurrence that Major Clanger wore brass armour to protect himself from the falling objects.
+The Clangers moon was covered in metal lids under which they hid from the cold and the numerous objects falling from space – such a common occurrence that Major Clanger wore brass armour to protect himself from the falling objects.

-The other notable Clangers were Mother Clanger, Tiny Clanger, Small Clanger and Granny Clanger.
+Other notable Clangers were Mother Clanger, Tiny Clanger, Small Clanger and Granny Clanger.
 They shared their world not only with the Soup Dragon but also with the Glow Buzzers (who provided light for the Clangers caves and tasty Glow Honey) and the four conjuring Froglets, inexplicable orange, oval stick-legged creatures who travelled in a top hat and lived in a vertical pond deep within the planet.

 This was a world where music grew on trees and where musical notes, when collected could be used to propel space-borne helicopters and boats.